PADI OPEN WATER COURSE

 Overview

 The PADI Open Water course consists of a number of theory modules, dives in confined water and open water dives.
 The course is structured in a logical fashion, so that you gain confidence in the skills you learn in shallow confined water, before you get to practise it in earnest in open water.
-Dives are interspaced with theory, so your instructor will rarely sit down for hours and drone on about theory.
+Dives are interspersed with theory, so your instructor will rarely sit down for hours and drone on about theory.
 As with any skill requiring physical mastery you actually learn it by doing it!

 - 5 theory modules and quizzes